Data science + design thinking: A perfect blend to achieve the best user experience

 Who is this presentation for?

-- Technical: For practitioners such as developers, data scientists, machine learning engineers, AI engineers, and AI researchers.
+- Developers, data scientists, machine learning engineers, AI engineers, and AI researchers

-- Non-technical: For executives and strategic decision-makers with responsibilities in technology, marketing, finance, research and development, and general management
+- Executives and strategic decision makers with responsibilities in technology, marketing, finance, research and development, and general management

 What you'll learn

-- How to get deep customer empathy for the customer’s problem (not the team’s solution).
+- Discover deep customer empathy for the customer’s problem (not the team’s solution)

-Michael Radwin is Vice President of Data Science at Intuit, with responsibility for leading a team dedicated to using artificial intelligence and machine learning models for security, anti-fraud and risk.
-Prior to Intuit, Radwin was Vice President of Engineering of Anchor Intelligence, which used machine learning ensemble methods to fight online advertising fraud.
-He also served as Director of Engineering at Yahoo!, where he built ad-targeting and personalization algorithms with neural networks and naive Bayesian classifiers, and scaled web platform technologies, Apache and PHP.
-Radwin holds an ScB in Computer Science from Brown University.
+Michael Radwin is the vice president of data science at Intuit with responsibility for leading a team dedicated to using artificial intelligence and machine learning models for security, antifraud, and risk.
+Previously, Michael used machine learning ensemble methods to fight online advertising fraud as the vice president of engineering with Anchor Intelligence, and he built ad-targeting and personalization algorithms with neural networks and Naive Bayesian classifiers and scaled web platform technologies, Apache, and PHP as director of engineering with Yahoo.
+He holds an ScB in computer science from Brown University.

 Leave a Comment or Question